jeremy8883/search-challenge/README.md

 # Assumptions

-* I didn't see `null` values in the data files (although I did see them hidden in some of the description strings), but I figured that this would need to be accounted for.
-To search for a null value, enter `<<NULL>>` as the search term.
-The downside with this approach is that if you actually wanted to search for that same string value, you can't.
-I didn't think it was worth it to revamp the UI for this very rare scenario.
+## Search string matching

-* The requirements mention:
+The requirements mention:

 > The user should be able to search on any field, full value matching is fine (e.g. “mar” won’t return “mary”).

 Does this mean that both the object key, and the object value accept full text matching, or was that only referring to the object key?
 I've assumed the former.
-And what about multiple words?
+Also, what about multiple words?
 Would a search for "mary" return the result "mary anne"?
 I've assumed not.

-For my solution, I have at least done some normalization, so the search terms are case-insensitive, and it will account for accented characters.
+I have at least done some normalization, so the search terms are case-insensitive, and it will account for accented characters.

-* The requirements also say:

-> Performance - should gracefully handle a significant increase in amount of data provided (e.g 10000+ users).
+I didn't see `null` values in the data files (although I did see them hidden in some of the description strings), but I figured that this would need to be accounted for.
+To search for a null value, enter `<<NULL>>` as the search term.
+The downside with this approach is that if you actually wanted to search for that same string value, you can't.
+I didn't think it was worth it to revamp the UI for this coding challenge, but for any real production app, I would.

+I also didn't see any nested objects in the sample data.
+I handle these anyway, by simply doing a search on every value of a nested object.

+## Performance and Scalability

 The script actually loads the entire JSON object into memory up front.
-It also scans the entire file before prompting for the field name (as so it can supply the results for the autocomplete).
-Despite all of that, I've tested with ~35K user entries, and there is no noticeable lag on my personal laptop.
+It also scans the entire file before prompting for the field name, as so it can supply the results for the field name autocomplete.

+In the challenge requirements, it uses 10,000+ users as an example to test.
+I've tested the solution with 877,500 users, at 470MB.
+It takes ~4580ms for the file to read into memory, and for it to query all of the possible fields.
+Then for the actual search of results, because everything is in memory, it only takes ~360ms.

+For larger files however, I get an error, `Cannot create a string longer than 0x1fffffe8 characters`.
+To fix this, I would need to update the script to scan the JSON file in buffered increments, and remove the field name autocompletion.
+I might be able to use the [JSONStream library](https://www.npmjs.com/package/JSONStream) for this.

-To satisfy this requirement, I've interpreted this to mean that the UX will act gracefully.
-So I've added a loading animation for the potentially long processes.
+To ensure that that the UX will act gracefully.
+I've added a loading animation for any potentially long process.
+Although, the loading spinner will actually freeze if the synchronous processes take long enough.

-I've also paginated the search results.
-This is so we don't potentially blast 35K results to the user.
-It also means that we don't scan the entire data array if we don't need to, so there's a small performance win there.

-An alternative option would be to scan the JSON file in buffered increments, and remove the field name autocompletion (or we could make the assumption that key values are the same for every entry, and only scan the keys at index 0).
-I thought that given we can get pretty far with loading a JSON file entirely into memory, that going this way would go against the simplicity requirement.

-Something to note, the loading spinner will actually freeze if the synchronous processes take long enough.
 To solve this issue, I'd need to convert the `getAllItemKeys` and `showSearchResults` functions into web workers.
 I assumed that this would be going outside of scope.

+I've also paginated the search results.
+This is so we don't potentially blast thousands of results to the user.
+It also means that we don't scan the entire data array if we don't need to, making it a prerequisite, if we wanted to scan the json file incrementally.

 * Most of the application is unit tested.
 The main exception being the root index.ts file.
-This code would be better tested with a full e2e testing solution, which I have not implemented.
+This code would be better tested with integration tests, which I have not implemented.
+These tests are more expensive to write, but let me know if you'd still like to see them.